zhaw-hsb/aurora-notifier/README.md

 - dspace/modules/server/src/main/java/org/dspace/app/rest/model/AuthorNotificationRest.java
 - dspace/modules/server/src/main/java/org/dspace/app/rest/repository/AuthorNotificationRestRepository.java

 The AuthorNotificationRest class is a model to store the information from the AuthorNotificationRestRepository.
-The author's email is mainly stored here.
+The author's e-mail is mainly stored here.

 The query from the frontend is intercepted in the AuthorNotificationRestRepository.
 If the values are correct, the information is forwarded to the AuthorMailService.